 The end of monopolies

-One of the main changes in the festival this year is the fact that a single campaign will only be able to enter a few categories.
-We won't be seeing a single piece of work winning 30 lions, as we've seen in the past.
-In my opinion, this will make the festival more democratic, allowing a more diverse body of work to shine.
+One of the main changes in the festival this year is the fact that a single campaign will be allowed to enter in fewer categories.
+We won’t be seeing a single piece of work winning thirty lions like we’ve seen it before.
+This will make the festival more democratic in my opinion, allowing a more diverse body or work to shine.

 Richard Dutton, Chief Marketing Officer at Engine UK